 Flowers are often the focal point of a garden and provide us with visual delight.
 As Claude Monet said: “I must have flowers, always, and always.”

-Let me first clarify what I mean by a flower bed – it’s one with trees, shrubs, perennials, and annuals.
-It’s basically a garden where any types of flowers are grown.
-Growing your garden organically is always the best way both for you and the environment.
+Let me first clarify what I mean by a flower bed – a garden plot with trees, shrubs, perennials, and annuals.
+It’s basically a garden where any type of blooming plants are grown.
+Growing your garden organically is always the best way both for you, the critters that visit, and the environment.

-If you’re a gardener like me, then you’re always thinking ahead to the next season.
-In spring you need to clean up after the winter months.
+When you become a seasoned gardener like me, then you’ll always think ahead to the next season.
+In spring when the growing season kicks into full throttle, you need to clean up after the winter months.
 Branches and leaves have fallen and need to be picked up.
-Virused or diseased leaves, as well as dead stalks, need to be removed.
+Leaves with virus or disease, as well as dead stalks, need to be removed.

 Organic Flower Gardening Tips